PaddlePaddle/PaddleOCR/docs/paddlex/quick_start.en.md

 # Quick Start

 > **Note:**
 >* The All-in-One development tool [PaddleX](https://github.com/PaddlePaddle/PaddleX/tree/release/3.0-beta1), based on the advanced technology of PaddleOCR, supports **all-in-one** development capabilities in the OCR field.
-Through low-code development, simple and efficient model use, combination, and customization can be achieved.
+Through all-in-one development, simple and efficient model use, combination, and customization can be achieved.
 >* PaddleX is committed to achieving pipeline-level model training, inference, and deployment.
 A model pipeline refers to a series of predefined development processes for specific AI tasks, including combinations of single models (single-function modules) that can independently complete a type of task.
 This document provides quick inference usage of the **OCR-related pipelines**.
 For quick usage of single-function modules and more features, please refer to the relevant sections in [All-in-One Development of PaddleOCR](https://paddlepaddle.github.io/PaddleOCR/latest/en/paddlex/overview.html).

 ### 🛠️ Installation